What's New (Database Engine)

 In-Memory OLTP is a memory-optimized database engine integrated into the SQL Server engine.
 In-Memory OLTP is optimized for OLTP.
 For more information, see In-Memory OLTP (In-Memory Optimization).

-SQL Server Data Files in Windows Azure enables native support for SQL Server database files stored as Windows Azure Blobs.
-This feature allows you to create a database in SQL Server running in on-premises or in a virtual machine in Windows Azure with a dedicated storage location for your data in Windows Azure Blob Storage.
+SQL Server Data Files in Azure enables native support for SQL Server database files stored as Azure Blobs.
+This feature allows you to create a database in SQL Server running in on-premises or in a virtual machine in Azure with a dedicated storage location for your data in Azure Blob Storage.

-Host a SQL Server Database in a Windows Azure Virtual Machine
+Host a SQL Server Database in an Azure Virtual Machine

-Use the Deploy a SQL Server Database to a Windows Azure Virtual Machine Wizard to host a database from an instance of SQL Server in a Windows Azure Virtual Machine.
+Use the Deploy a SQL Server Database to an Azure Virtual Machine Wizard to host a database from an instance of SQL Server in an Azure Virtual Machine.

 Backup and Restore Enhancements